mtdowner/codecademy/computer-science/intro-to-programming/intro-to-comp-sci-career-path/python-control-flow/project/magic-8-ball/README.md

 ## Seeing the result

 ### Task 9
-Now, let’s see our program in action!
-Write a `print()` statement to output the asker’s `name` and their `question`, which should be in the following format:
+Now, let's see our program in action!
+Write a `print()` statement to output the asker's `name` and their `question`, which should be in the following format:

 ```py
 [Name] asks: [Question]